 In addition to the capital rules described above, the Bank is subject to the PCA regime.
 The PCA regime subjects an insured depository institution to increasingly stringent restrictions and supervisory actions by its primary federal regulator, if the institution becomes undercapitalized and its financial condition continues to deteriorate.
-Each U.S. insured depository institution falls within one of five assigned capital categories: "well capitalized," "adequately capitalized," "significantly undercapitalized" and "critically undercapitalized."
-An insured depository institution is deemed to be "well capitalized" if it has a total risk-based capital ratio of 10.0% or greater, a common equity Tier 1 capital ratio of 6.5% or greater, a Tier 1 risk-based capital ratio of 8.0% or greater and the institution is not subject to an order, written agreement, capital directive or prompt corrective action directive to meet and maintain a specific level for any capital measure.
-However, if an institution subject to any restrictions on its activities and enjoys certain regulatory advantages such as streamlined processing of many applications.
-A depository institution is deemed to be "adequately capitalized" if it has a total risk-based capital ratio of 8.0% or greater, a common equity Tier 1 capital ratio of 4.5% or greater, a Tier 1 risk-based capital ratio of 6.0% or greater and a leverage ratio of 4.0% or greater, a Tier 1 risk-based capital ratio of 8.0% or greater, a common equity Tier 1 capital ratio of feeting and the regular ratio of feeting and regular ratio of feeting and regular regular
+Each U.S. insured depository institution falls within one of five assigned capital categories: "well capitalized," "adequately capitalized," "undercapitalized," "significantly undercapitalized" and "critically undercapitalized."
+An insured depository institution is deemed to be "well capitalized" if it has a total risk-based capital ratio of 10.0% or greater, a common equity Tier 1 capital ratio of 6.5% or greater, a Tier 1 risk-based capital ratio of 8.0% or greater and a leverage ratio of 5.0% or greater and the institution is not subject to an order, written agreement, capital directive or prompt corrective action directive to meet and maintain a specific level for any capital measure.
+A well-capitalized institution is not subject to any restrictions on its activities and enjoys certain regulatory advantages such as streamlined processing of many applications.
+A depository institution is deemed to be "adequately capitalized" if it has a total risk-based capital ratio of 8.0% or greater, a common equity Tier 1 capital ratio of 4.5% or greater, a "well capitalized" bank.
+Adequately-capitalized status is necessary in order to undertake a variety of regulated activities.
+An institution that is adequately capitalized but not well capitalized may be restricted in its ability to rely on brokered deposits, which is discussed further below under "Brokered Deposits."

-A depository institution is "under capitalized" if it has a total risk-based capital ratio of less than 8.0%, a common equity Tier 1 capital ratio of less than 4.5%, a Tier 1 risk-based capital ratio of less than 6.0% a common equity Tier 1 capital ratio of less than 4.0%.
-A depository institution is "significantly undercapitalized" if it has a total risk-based capital ratio of less than 6.0%, a common equity Tier 1 capital ratio of less than 3.0%.
+A depository institution is "under capitalized" if it has a total risk-based capital ratio of less than 8.0%, a common equity Tier 1 capital ratio of less than 4.5%, a Tier 1 risk-based capital ratio of less than 6.0% or a leverage ratio of less than 4.0%.
+A depository institution is "significantly undercapitalized" if it has a total risk-based capital ratio of less than 6.0%, a common equity Tier 1 capital ratio of less than 3.0%, a Tier 1 risk-based capital ratio of less than 4.0% or a leverage ratio of less than 3.0%.
 An institution is critically undercapitalized if its ratio of tangible equity to total assets is equal to or less than 2.0%.
 Significantly undercapitalized institutions are subject to a wider array of adverse agency actions than undercapitalized institutions.
 A critically undercapitalized institution is likely to be place in receivership if it does not find a merger partner.
 Under certain circumstances, an institution may be treated as if the institution were in the next lower capital category.